xdmtk/i3-theme-manager/README.md

-`i3-theme-manager` is a simple script with an optional graphical interface to create loadable theme packages consisting of the various components of your chosen theme.
+`i3-theme-manager` is a simple script with an optional graphical interface to create loadable theme packages consisting of various theme components.
 A package consists of:
 1. i3 configuation
 2. status bar configuation - ( `polybar` and `tint2` )
 3. terminal emulator configuration - ( `terminator` )